StewAlexander-com/File_Cleanup/README.md

 ## License

-Open source — see repository for licensing details.
+MIT License — free to use and modify.
+See LICENSE for full terms.

 ## Contact